 To discuss how you can be assisted call 13 28 46

 Childcare relief package

-The Federal Government has announced a relief package for the child care and early childhood education sector which will provide free childcare to around one million families.
-The package aims to ensure as many of Australia’s 13,000 child care and early learning services as possible keep their doors open throughout the COVID-19 pandemic.
+The Federal Government announced a relief package for the childcare and early childhood education sector which provided free childcare to around one million families.
+The package aimed to ensure up to 13,000 childcare and early learning services could keep their doors open throughout the COVID-19 pandemic.

-The package will see the Government pay 50% of the child care sector’s fee revenue up to the existing hourly rate based on a point in time before parents started withdrawing their children in large numbers.
+The package pays 50% of the childcare sector’s fee revenue up to the existing hourly rate based on a point in time before parents started withdrawing their children in large numbers.

-This funding will only be available for centres who remain open (with at least one active enrolment) and do not charge families for care.
+This funding is available for centres who remain open (with at least one active enrolment) and do not charge families for care.
 Centres must continue to record attendance of children and comply with all other provider obligations including National Quality Framework and other relevant conditions of approval under Family Assistance Law.

 Centres do not need to apply for the payments, they will be paid automatically on a weekly basis.

 Parents currently sending children to child care services should continue to do so (without financial cost), whilst parents who have terminated any child’s enrolment since 17 February 2020 should get in contact with the relevant centre to re-start the child’s enrolment.
 Re-starting enrolments will not require parents to send children to the service, though it will hold places for that point in time when parents are ready to place children back into care.